-But it takes place in my hometown of Shaker Heights, Ohio, and focuses on a family living there and a mother-daughter pair (with some secrets in their past) who move in from out of town, and the ways those two families get entangled and stir up trouble for one another.
+But it takes place in my hometown of Shaker Heights, Ohio.
+It focuses on a family living there and a mother-daughter pair (with some secrets in their past) who move in from out of town and the ways those two families get entangled and stir up trouble for one another.

 If you could tell anyone to read one book right now (other than your own) what would that book be? (read all the recommendations from authors HERE)

 I’d go with The Bluest Eye, because Toni Morrison is one of my all-time favorite authors and that book says so much about race and culture, identity and love, and it’s beautifully written.

 New to Celeste Ng?
 Here are some answers to your most frequently asked questions!